-We recommend using WordPress backup plugins like BlogVault that will take care of the job for you.
+We recommend using a reliable WordPress backup plugins such as BlogVault that will take care of the job for you.
 It removes the complexities involved and makes the process simple.
-To use BlogVault, all that’s required is a few clicks and your FTP credentials the first time you sign up.
+To use BlogVault, simply install and activate the plugin.

 After that, you get access to a number of benefits that no WordPress site owner should live without:

 - Backups are automated and can be scheduled as per your requirements.